 Youth Business USA is a 501(3)c non-profit leading the Oakland's Emerging 100 initiative to support low-income young entrepreneurs in the SF Bay Area.
-We provide a blend of virtual and in-person entrepreneurship education, online financing, advisory and mentoring support, and access to customers to serve our 18 to 29-year-old entrepreneurs.
+We provide a blend of virtual and in-person entrepreneurship education, micro financing, advisory and mentoring support, and access to customers to serve our 18 to 29-year-old entrepreneurs.

 Youth Business USA is looking for business mentors, advisors and subject matter experts (i.e. web consultants/developers, lawyers, accountants, etc.) who want to work with underserved, young entrepreneurs.
 Effective mentors are great communicators with excellent listening and coaching skills who can strengthen our young peoples' business acumen.
 Mentors are responsible for mentoring, guiding and listening to our young entrepreneurs and assisting them in their endeavors.

 The mentoring relationship is equally focused on the development of the entrepreneur as it is on the business.
 This role is cross-functional, requiring top-tier communication and a great deal of resourcefulness, tapping into the knowledge and support of the entrepreneur's community, one's own community, and the YBUSA network of volunteers and advisors.

 - Collaborating with and coaching YBUSA’s young entrepreneurs based on their individual needs, building their confidence and developing their capacity to launch and sustain their enterprise to maximize their chances of success.

 - Drawing support from colleagues and others in the mentor's community to provide the entrepreneur needed information, support, and access to resources where needed